South Park: Streaming

-As of July 1, 2015, all episodes of South Park are available for streaming in Canada on the service CraveTV, which first consisted of seasons 1–18.
+As of July 2015, all episodes of South Park are available for streaming in Canada on the service CraveTV, which first consisted of seasons 1–18.
 Subsequent seasons were released the following July.

 In early October 2019, industry rumors suggested that the streaming rights for South Park were being offered to various services, creating an intense bidding war that was estimated to be as high as US$500 million.
 HBO and South Park Digital Studios announced that HBO had secured a multi-year deal for the exclusive streaming rights for South Park on their HBO Max service starting June 24, 2020.
 While the terms of the deal were not disclosed, Variety reported the deal fell between US$500 million and US$550 million.
-Beginning with season 25 in 2022, HBO Max posts new episodes next day after their Comedy Central airing.
+Beginning with season 25 in 2022, HBO Max posts new episodes the next day after their Comedy Central airing.
 Once that deal expires in 2025, Paramount+ will become the exclusive streaming home.
-In addition, the season 27 episodes in 2024 would stream first on Paramount+ before hitting HBO Max.
+In addition, the season 27 episodes would stream first on Paramount+ before hitting HBO Max.
+Though season 27 would have originally aired in 2024, the season was delayed due to what Parker and Stone claimed to be uncertainties about the 2024 United States presidential election (mainly the exhaustion of humor set around Donald Trump), along with the merger of Skydance Media and Paramount Global.

 In February 2023, Warner Bros.
 Discovery filed a lawsuit which claimed that Paramount breached its exclusivity contract with HBO Max by airing South Park on its own streaming platform.

 Re-rendered episodes

 From its debut in 1997 to the season twelve finale in 2008 the series had been originally produced in standard definition, with a 4:3 aspect ratio.
 In 2009, the series switched to being produced in 16:9 high definition 1080p with the beginning of the thirteenth season.
-Since this, all twelve seasons originally produced in standard definition have been remastered by South Park Studios, being fully re-rendered in high definition.
-The aspect ratio of these episodes were also converted from 4:3 to 16:9 as well.
+All twelve seasons originally produced in standard definition have been remastered by South Park Studios, being fully re-rendered in high definition.
+The aspect ratio of these episodes was converted from 4:3 to 16:9 as well.
 The re-rendered versions were also released on Blu-ray.
 Several of the re-rendered episodes from the earlier seasons have their original uncensored audio tracks; they had previously been released in censored form.

 The fifth-season episode "Super Best Friends", which was pulled from syndication and online streams following the controversy surrounding episode "201", was not released alongside the rest of the season when it was released in HD on iTunes in 2011.
 The episode was later re-rendered and made available for the Blu-ray release of the season that was released on December 5, 2017.
 The episode is presented in its original presentation, without Muhammad's image being obscured as in later episodes of the series.